STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: EGS Full Transmission With Joint Client Scheduling and Power Allocation

 To further validate its practical scalability, we profiled the execution time versus the number of clients $K$.
 The result is shown in Fig.~\ref{fig:execution_time_vs_clients_number}, and we have the following key observations.

 \begin{itemize} \item At $K=5$ (the setting adopted in our main experiments), the average solving time is approximately $18$\, seconds. \item If we scale up to $K=11$, the solving time becomes $43$\,s, which still remains feasible for real applications. \item If $K=18$, the solving time exceeds $320$\,s, which requires faster optimization.
-This can be realized via hierarchical grouping based on spatial correlation and GPU-accelerated computation. \item The function of execution time w.r.t. the number of clients exhibits a polynomial relationship. \end{itemize} The above results demonstrate that the proposed PAMM algorithm is computationally feasible for a moderately large number of clients (e.g., tens of clients), a typical scale in edge computing.
+This can be realized via hierarchical grouping based on spatial correlation and GPU-accelerated computation. \item The function of execution time w.r.t. the number of clients exhibits a polynomial relationship. \end{itemize} The above results demonstrate that the proposed PAMM algorithm is computationally feasible for a tens of clients, a typical scale in edge computing.